verlok/verlok.github.io/_posts/2021-09-26-vanilla-lazyload-vs-lazysizes.md

 ### Supports conditional usage of native lazyloading

-If your users are on a browser supporting native lazyloading and you want to use it, with vanilla-lazyload you can conditinally activate it by setting the `use_native` option to `true`.
+If your users are on a browser supporting native lazyloading and you want to use it, with vanilla-lazyload you can conditionally activate it by setting the `use_native` option to `true`.
 Find here [more information](https://github.com/verlok/vanilla-lazyload#mixed-native-and-js-based-lazy-loading) and the [conditional native lazyload demo](https://www.andreaverlicchi.eu/vanilla-lazyload/demos/native_lazyload_conditional.html).

 ### Works with your DOM, your own classes and data-attributes